 Web links (called URLs) could also lead to infected websites.
 Again, hover over the link (do not click!) using your mouse and read what the web address is.
 I know, this is difficult or impossible to do on a mobile device where there is no "hover" ability.
 If you are on your mobile, then wait till you get to a regular desktop or laptop computer.

 Imagine a bad actor wanting to poison an entire town, all at once, without having to personally visit each home or business.
 He might decide that sabotaging the public water supply would be an efficient way to do that.
 Sneak into the town's treatment plant and dump the poison into the water system.
 Ug, what a pleasant thought.
 The computer equivalent of that is called a supply chain attack and it's the newest transmission vector for ransomware.

-Instead of trying break into thousands of different company networks, each with their own level of security (ranging from good to bad), what if the bad actors could infiltrate the software vendor used by those same companies?
+Instead of trying break into thousands of different company networks, each with their own level of security (ranging from good to bad to non-existent), what if the bad actors could infiltrate the software vendor used by those same companies?
 The SolarWinds hack that was discovered in 2020 is one prominent example.
 SolarWinds makes network and computer management software that's used by tens of thousands of organizations.
 By infecting the SolarWinds update process for a product called Orion, an estimated 18,000 customers became infected.
 Those customers included Fortune 500 companies and numerous governments.

 There's very little that an end user company can do to prevent infection via supply chain attack.
 The reason this attack is so successful is because updates are explicitly trusted by the software they're made for.
 If the bad actors succeed with infecting the update servers used by a particular software maker (like what happened with SolarWinds) then infection for the customers of that product becomes very easy.